thapecroth/cloudflare-browser-rendering-mcp/README.md

 If you encounter issues:

+1. **MCP Server Issues**:
-1. Check that the Cloudflare Browser Rendering API endpoint is correctly configured
+   - Check that the Cloudflare Browser Rendering API endpoint is correctly configured
-2. Verify that the API endpoint is accessible from your network
+   - Verify that the API endpoint is accessible from your network
-3. Check the Cline logs for any error messages
+   - Check the Cline logs for any error messages

+2. **Cloudflare Worker Issues**:
+   - Ensure your Cloudflare account has access to the Browser Rendering API
+   - Verify the Browser binding is correctly set up in your worker
+   - Check the Cloudflare Workers logs in the dashboard for any errors
+   - Make sure your worker's ALLOWED_ORIGINS includes your domain or localhost
+   - If you're getting timeout errors, try increasing the timeout value in the worker

+3. **Content Extraction Issues**:
+   - Some websites may block headless browsers or have anti-scraping measures
+   - Try adjusting the waitUntil parameter (e.g., 'networkidle0', 'domcontentloaded')
+   - For complex sites, you may need to implement additional waiting logic

 ## Development